Cazta/tic-tac-toe/README.md

 Write your own Tic-Tac-Toe game.
 The assignment file contains a description on how the game should work.
 It may also help you to create a good structure for your code.

 Before you start, have a look at the file [Intro_to_pseudocode.md](Intro_to_pseudocode.md).
 The technique described there could be useful for this task.

+## Minimal coding practices to keep in mind!

+- Functions should have explicit names.
+- Functions should have docstrings explaining how to call them
+- Functions should be between 4-10 lines of code long